CopperSpice API 2.0.0

 void QProcess::setProgram ( const QString command)

-Sets the command to use when starting the process.
+Sets the command to use when starting the task.
 This method must be called before start().

 See also